Fortepiano by Joseph Brodmann

 Five pedals

-one string, bassoon, single and double moderator, dampers
+una-corda, bassoon, single and double moderator, damping

 Strings